ourgal/telega-overlay/README.md

 [telega.el](https://github.com/zevlg/telega.el) emacs package with telega-server built with compatible tdlib version.

+## No longer maintained
+I no longer use nixos so I cannot maintain this and have disabled actions in this repository.
+If you want to use this then you can fork repository and enable github actions in it, it should continue to work in the future assuming dockerfile that is used here to obtain commit hash is not changed significantly enough for script to break.

 ## Contents of the overlay
 - `emacsPackages.melpaPackages.telega` - latest version of telega with
   telega-server built with compatible tdlib version